Fuss-free travellers: Creating a safety net for your travels is easier and cheaper than you think

 Part of is travelling is enjoying the local cuisine.
 However, we can never really predict how our tummies will react to local delicacies.
 There could also be situations where you fall ill due to the weather, or get into an unfortunate accident.
 On top of 24-hour free worldwide emergency travel support, the medical expenses you incurred overseas will be reimbursed, from S$150,000 to S$1 million.

 No matter how chill and fuss-free you think you are, there are no certainties in life, and as Shakespeare says, readiness is all.
 Be wise, protect yourself and your family.
-Thanks to SingSaver, here are some of the most affordable plans to consider for your next trip — all for the price of a pizza (or less):
+Thanks to SingSaver, here are some of the most affordable travel insurance plans to consider for your next trip — all for the price of a pizza (or less).

 |Insurer||Medical Coverage (Overseas)||Cancellation Coverage (before departure)||Loss/Damage of Baggage||Single day premium (adult)|

 |FWD Premium (Asia)||S$200,000||S$7,500||S$3,000||S$9.75|

 10 Travel Bucket List Experiences That You Should Buy Travel Insurance For

 ‘Hack’ the 11 Public Holidays in 2019 and get 36 more!